Michel et Augustin

 Why does Michel et Augustin focus on French pastry?

 Michel and Augustin believed pastry to be a center of French cooking, and that French pastry was, and still is, seen as inaccessible.
 To the brand and its founders, French pastry requires good, simple ingredients, including a ton of butter.
-Butter separates Michel et Augustin’s products - the brand uses French butter containing 82% milk fat, a rarity for packaged cookies that tend to sacrifice quality for cost.
+Butter separates Michel et Augustin’s products - the brand uses European butter containing 82% milk fat, a rarity for packaged cookies that tend to sacrifice quality for cost.
 Simple ingredients are ingredients consumers know and can pronounce, ingredients they can find in their kitchens - Michel et Augustin’s versions include: high-fat butter and high-quality chocolate.

 Above all, French pastry is indulgent, and to be indulgent is to be human.
 A love for pastry permeates the brand, with over 80% of Michel et Augustin’s global team, no matter the department, formally trained in French pastry making.
 The certification process is grueling, involving mastery of a number of recipes, oral exams about food safety and preparation, and live baking.